VolleyDataAnalytics/Zomato_EDA/README.md

 The analysis involves cleaning the data, handling missing values, and generating visualizations to understand various trends and patterns.

 # Dataset Information
-1. Restaurant ID: Unique identifier for each restaurant.
+-Restaurant ID: Unique identifier for each restaurant.
-2.Restaurant Name: Name of the restaurant.
+-Restaurant Name: Name of the restaurant.
 3.Country Code: Numeric code representing the country.
 4.City: City where the restaurant is located.
 5.Address: Detailed address of the restaurant.